Our seasonal cut flowers are grown outside in real, much loved gardens close to the historic Falkland Palace.

 It is a privilege to work in these gardens and to see the pleasure they bring to the people who visit them.
 Other frequent garden visitors include birds, bees and butterflies.

-The flowers and plants we grow in the gardens have character and life.
 We do grow robust flowers with tall straight stems but there is also space in the gardens for more delicate souls, which wouldn't survive the wholesale flower markets.
 We like to grow flowers with scent.

 We grow certain favourites every year in the garden but we also find space for new varieties too, flowers which are interesting, unusual and beautiful.